A scholarship opportunity for non-Michigan students

 Recipients must maintain a cumulative GPA of 2.50 or higher (based on full-time enrollment in Michigan Tech courses only) at the end of each spring semester to retain the award for the following academic year.
 Students must live in the University's residence halls for their first and second academic years to maintain this scholarship.

 Note: National Scholars Program qualifications and values are subject to change.
-Students receiving the Alumni Legacy Award, Leading Scholar Award, or Military Family Education Award are not eligible to receive a National Scholars Program award.
+Students receiving the Alumni Legacy Award, Leading Scholar Award, National Business Scholar Award, or Military Family Education Award are not eligible to receive a National Scholars Program award.